ViniciusRodri/ViniciusRodri/README.md

 I live in brazil, i'm finishing college of Computer Engineering.
 I am passionate about technology and have been in the programming area since 2019.

-Right from the start I really liked the front end area, the ability to create new things every day, whether solving problems or creating pages made me study and train myself to become an even better professional.

 🇧🇷 Born in Curitiba, Brazil <br />
 🚀 Student of Computer Engineer